 A lull is a good time to focus on other issues.
 Why not working again on the marketing and prospecting projects you started last winter?
 For example, you could use the lull as an opportunity to:

 - Refine your follow-up strategy.
-There are many tools that allow you to automate follow-up e-mails.
+There are many software solutions for real estate agents that allow you to automate follow-up e-mails.
 You could also tailor the content to the “readiness” of your prospects.